abuzar-rasool/khud_mukhtar/README.md

 An online marketplace that connects women customers and women sellers to facilitate financial mobility by providing a safer, more streamlined experience with verified sellers, forums, and connectivity.

 - This application is currently under beta mode and is being tested.
+- We have never tested the iOS version of this application due to unavailblity of the macOs during the pandemic.
+All the test are done in the android version of the application.
 - This application is based on Flutter a framework by Google
 - The application idea was validated by a survey (https://forms.gle/yMVXrWiMvdgQdA2C8) to help understand our users better.
 Further feedback was also incorporated during prototyping and post-prototyping phases through a concentrated group of users.